In:between is a material research and design project centred around an invasive aquatic plant: the Eurasian watermilfoil.

-To date, the invasive aquatic plant species are getting removed from water systems to be composted or stored.
+Currently there are efforts to remove this invasive aquatic plant species from water systems to be composted or stored.
 This process is often quite expensive.
-In:between extends and intensifies the plant’s lifespan by adding a new usage beyond landfill and composting: the removed aquatic plants are transformed into practical objects and, thus, used in new areas.
-The products are 100% compostable, as they do not contain any glue or other additional materials.
+In:between extends and intensifies the plant’s lifespan by adding a new usage beyond landfill and composting: the removed aquatic plants are transformed into practical objects and used in new areas.
+The products are 100% compostable, as they do not contain any glue or additional materials.

 Information submitted by the maker and edited by the Future Materials Bank.